Originating at Macquarie University, MultiLit Pty Ltd has become a major force for effective literacy instruction in Australia.

-For 25 years, we have provided assistance to thousands of students in a variety of settings, including schools, our own Literacy Centres and community-based literacy projects across Australia, New Zealand and Asia.
+For 25 years, MultiLit has provided assistance to tens of thousands of students in a variety of settings, including schools, our own Literacy Centres, and community-based literacy projects across Australia, New Zealand and Asia.

 In 2006, MultiLit Pty Ltd was founded by Professor Kevin Wheldall, Dr Robyn Wheldall and Iain Rothwell.
 MultiLit Pty Ltd is a spin-off company of Macquarie University, following on from a program of research since 1995.